fc-minecraft/GameCodeArcade2/1-saveTheArcade/tutorials/3-sequencing.md

 Drag an ``||agent:agent place||`` block from the ``||agent:AGENT||`` category and attach it to the bottom of ``||agent:agent set block or item||``.
 Then run the **place** ``||player:chat command||``.

 #### ~ tutorialhint

-Event blocks can hold multiple statement blocks so that multiple actions can run in sequence.

-### Review

-The agent can perform multiple actions in a row in the order that they appear in the event block.

-**Statement blocks** are shaped so that they can be placed one after the other to form a sequence of actions.

-#### ~ tutorialhint